-The Urquhart bauxite project is situated adjacent to the HMS project and is some 5km southwest of Weipa on Queensland’s Cape York Peninsula.
+The Urquhart Bauxite Project (Project) is situated adjacent to the HMS Project and is some 5km southwest of Weipa on Queensland’s Cape York Peninsula.
 Western Cape York is world-renowned for its extensive deposits of high-quality, export grade pisolitic bauxite.

-A Heads of Agreement (HoA) was executed by Metallica early in April 2016 with Green Coast Resources Pty Ltd (GCR), the owner and operator of the nearby Hey Point bauxite project, for bauxite logistic services and trans shipping access.
-This agreement significantly de-risks the Urquhart bauxite project and delivers both a very low start-up capital requirement and a compressed start-up schedule.
-Under the agreement, direct shipping bauxite (DSB) from the Urquhart bauxite project will be delivered to export vessels via the recently approved nearby Hey Point load–out facility, located only 15k m from the Urquhart bauxite project.
+A Heads of Agreement (HoA) was executed by Metallica early in April 2016 with Green Coast Resources Pty Ltd (GCR), the owner and operator of the nearby Hey Point Bauxite Project, for bauxite logistic services and trans-shipping access.
+This agreement significantly de-risks the Project and delivers both a very low start-up capital requirement and a compressed start-up schedule.
+Under the agreement, direct shipping bauxite (DSB) from the Project will be delivered to export vessels via the nearby Hey Point loadout facility, located 15km from the Project.

 Bauxite demand forecast for at least the foreseeable future is expected to be very strong.
 This should be reflected in rising bauxite prices to levels well above the average bauxite price in recent years.
-The export opportunity will be selling bauxite to Chinese alumina companies and also traders now that a major portion of China imported bauxite supply has been taken from the market due to Indonesia’s export ban in early 2014.
+In Indonesia, the government recently lifted the ban on bauxite exports that had been implemented from 2014 to 2016.
+The removal of the export ban is likely to be a stimulus for increased bauxite production in Indonesia and the world as a whole.

 An independent bauxite market analysis forecast estimates China’s bauxite import requirements to rise to 65-75Mtpa (dry) by 2020, this is up from 40Mtpa (dry) in 2014.